Does potting soil go bad even when its bagged?

-Yes, potting soil can go bad, but there are many ways you can rejuvenate your old used and unused potting soil, it doesn’t necessarily have to be tossed out.
+The short answer is yes potting soil can go bad.
+But there are many ways you can rejuvenate your old used and unused potting soil, it doesn’t necessarily have to be tossed out.

 Potting soil can spoil within the first year of purchase.
 The main reason for this is that potting soil is composed mostly of peat moss.